-- 181. During the 2013/14 2015/16 MTEF Period, the sub-sector was able to successfully support and participate in Kisumu's Piny Luo Tourism festival as well as Kenya County Miss Tourism pageantries in which the County emerged number one nationally; successfully brand and profiled all tourist attraction sites across the county; renovate the Tom Mboya Mausoleum in Rusinga Island and market it a serious cultural and tourism attraction center; successfully map and fence Oyugis Bird Sanctuary; successfully map and put beacons for Lake Simbi Nyaima; fence and construct guardhouse at the Homa Bay Pier; and construct 3No.
+- 193. During the 2013/14 2015/16 MTEF Period, the sub-sector was able to successfully support and participate in Kisumu's Piny Luo Tourism festival as well as Kenya County Miss Tourism pageantries in which the County emerged number one nationally; successfully brand and profiled all tourist attraction sites across the county; renovate the Tom Mboya Mausoleum in Rusinga Island and market it a serious cultural and tourism attraction center; successfully map and fence Oyugis Bird Sanctuary; successfully map and put beacons for Lake Simbi Nyaima; fence and construct guardhouse at the Homa Bay Pier; and construct 3No.
 2-door PIT latrines at Ukoe Beach, Luore Beach and Magina Centres.
-The county was also able to hold a conference of all tourism stakeholders in the County. - 182.
-For 2017/18 going forward, focus will be directed at establishment of a tourism board; further improvement of selected tourism sites and development of beach fronts; promotion of tourism through the production of promotional materials; promotion of game farming; development of e-tourism platforms; capacity building of tourism stakeholders; participating in tourism and travel expos; attending and hosting tourism investment forums and organizing Miss Tourism Kenya pageantries in a manner that generates great interest in the county. - 183.
-To achieve the above, the sub sector has been allocated KSh.
-30.5 million, KSh.
-32.2 million and KSh.
-35.0 million for the financial years 2017/2018, 2018/2019 and 2019/2020 respectively.
+The county was also able to hold a conference of all tourism stakeholders in the County. - 194.
+For 2017/18 going forward, focus will be directed at establishment of a tourism board; further improvement of selected tourism sites and development of beach fronts; promotion of tourism through the production of promotional materials; promotion of game farming; development of e-tourism platforms; capacity building of tourism stakeholders; participating in tourism and travel expos; attending and hosting tourism investment forums and organizing Miss Tourism Kenya pageantries in a manner that generates great interest in the county. - million and KSh.
+23.6 million for the financial years 2017/2018, 2018/2019 and 2019/2020 respectively.
 All the allocations to this sub-sector are for development purposes only.